BrainTrust in home tutoring

 SAT II Subject Test Preparation

 The SAT IIs are what many of us remember as "Achievement Tests."
 Twenty years ago the Achievement tests had little or no relevance on college admission decisions — they were primarily used for advanced placement purposes.
-Now, top tier colleges expect to see strong scores on at least two, and typically three, SAT IIs.
+Now, several top tier and Ivy League colleges expect to see strong scores on at least two SAT IIs tests.

 Discipline & Focus

-The SAT II is a set of more than 20 different tests focusing on specific disciplines or subjects, such as English, history, social sciences, mathematics, physical sciences, and foreign languages.
-Each subject test lasts one hour and consists entirely of multiple choice questions, except for the Writing Test, which has a 20-minute essay section in addition to a 40-minute multiple choice section.
+The SAT II is a set of 20 different tests focusing on specific disciplines or subjects, such as math, science, English, history and languages.
+Each subject test lasts one hour and is offered in October, December, January, May and June.

 These tests are designed to measure what you know about specific disciplines.
-Sure, critical reading and thinking skills play a part, but the main purpose of the SAT II subject tests is to determine exactly what you know about writing, math, history, chemistry, etc.
+Sure, critical reading and thinking skills play a part, but the main purpose of the SAT II subject tests is to determine exactly what you know about algebra, biology, literature, U.S. History, Spanish, etc.

 Test Scheduling

-The College Board no longer allows an optional "Score Choice" on the SAT II.
-Your potential college will see the scores.
 For those who are serious, preparation is crucial.
-Much like the SAT's, the SAT II subject tests are given seven times a year.
+The SAT II subject tests are given during four months of the year.
 At BrainTrust, we never recommend you take more than two on a given day.

-When in doubt, we think many students should spend time preparing for the US History and Math Level One subject tests.
+When in doubt as to which tests to take, we think many students should consider spending time preparing for the US History, foreign language and Math Level One subject tests.
 Different subjects require different approaches.

 True Learning vs. Memorization Skills